Tag: Adrian Harrop

 I’ll just format the rest like play dialogue for ease of reading.

-Harrop: I think choosing to be or not to be intimate with a man with a particular genital configuration or indeed any type of … Read the rest
+Harrop: I think choosing to be or not to be intimate with a man with a particular genital configuration or indeed any type of physical characteristic is a matter of personal choice, made by an individual for their own personal reasons, & a private matter for the individuals concerned.

 Even Adrian Harrop can see it.